zaproxy/zaproxy-website/site/content/docs/gsoc/advice-and-guidance.md

 [ZAP Developer Group](https://groups.google.com/group/zaproxy-develop) and we'll find something for you.

-Also get in touch with us to discuss potential projects - we are very happy to talk to you about potential projects, via email, irc, video calls - whatever works for you.
+Also get in touch with us to discuss potential projects - we are very happy to talk to you about potential projects, via email, Slack, video calls - whatever works for you.

 We are also very happy to review project proposals before they are submitted - most of the successful GSoC proposals were reviewed by the ZAP team before their final submission.